-If you’ve conceived, the embryo starts to produce hCG after implantation, not before.
-This is why it’s not possible to detect a pregnancy before this time.
-So the longer you wait to test after ovulation, the more accurate the result will be — and the darker the potential positive test line may be!
+An embryo starts to produce hCG after implantation, not before.
+This is why it’s not possible to detect pregnancy before this time.
+So the longer you wait to test after ovulation, the more accurate the result will be — and the darker the potential positive test line will be!
 Pregnancy testing should ideally be done from the day your period would have been due.

-Below is a list of many pregnancy symptoms which you may or may not encounter.
+Below is a list of sixteen pregnancy symptoms which you may or may not encounter.
 Remember, every woman — and every pregnancy — is different.
 There’s no need to panic if you don’t have all of the listed pregnancy symptoms.
 Some women will have many, some will have few.

 This is quite a niche one, and will probably only help the fertility buffs out there who have been tracking their BBT for a while.
 If you chart your cycle and take your temperature, you will notice that your BBT will remain high throughout your luteal phase.
 Progesterone causes your BBT to rise upon ovulation and stay elevated should you be pregnant.
-If you are not pregnant, your BBT will drop right down and you’ll get your period as normal.
+If you’re not pregnant, your BBT will drop down and you’ll get your period as normal.

 Symptom #2: Missed / No Period